-- A. To be eligible scholastically, students must be enrolled in, and must have received passing grades at the end of the last grading period in, at least seventy percent (70%) of the maximum number of full credit subjects (or the equivalent) that a student can take. - B. A student may gain eligibility for a fall ECA and/or sport by enrolling in and passing the needed summer school course(s). - C. A student must be in attendance the last three periods of the day in order to participate in ECA activities that day.
+- A. To be eligible scholastically, students must be enrolled in, and must have received passing grades at the end of the last grading period in, at least seventy percent (70%) of the maximum number of full credit subjects (or the equivalent) that a student can take.
+On an eight period schedule, students must be enrolled in, and must have received passing grades at the end of the last grading period in six (6) classes to be eligible for participation. - B. A student may gain eligibility for a fall ECA and/or sport by enrolling in and passing the needed summer school course(s). - C. A student must be in attendance by 11:45am in order to participate in ECA activities that day.
 Special consideration might be given for dentist/doctor appointments, family emergencies, or school-related field trips.